A sci-fi film about editing, and what it does to us as humans.

 In Arrival, Leslie (Amy Adams) learns a new language, and through it her very way of thinking, in particular about time, is altered.
 Director Denis Villeneuve conveys this by giving us the very same experience: the Kuleshov effect, our way of making sense of shots presented to us a certain order, is expanded beyond the traditional vernacular – Are these flashbacks?
 Is she in mourning? – to change the ways we think about the visual language of cinema, and in particular about time in film editing.

-Fans of Villeneuve will already have an idea of how to watch Arrival: every shot is a piece of storytelling; each edit is deliberate and intentional.
+Fans of Villeneuve will already have an idea of how to watch Arrival: every shot is a piece of storytelling; each edit is deliberate and intentional; each element of the sound design is both abstract and narrative.
 The pieces, random and scattered as they may seem, particularly in the film’s opening minutes (gorgeously underlit by director of photography Bradford Young‘s signature style), are all crucial both to establishing character and to teaching us our first words in the language of how to read the film.

 Impatience may be the greatest threat to ourselves.
 It’s certainly the antagonist in Arrival.